Knowledge Hub

 What are the advantages of making a Calderbank offer?

-As mentioned above, Calderbank offers as a way of settling a dispute provide some flexibility: you can set a time limit of your choosing for acceptance of the offer, you can withdraw it at any stage and you’re free to decide what payment terms you wish to stipulate.
-This is useful for a party who wants to settle a claim but doesn’t want to incur the more onerous cost consequences attached to making a Part 36 offer.
+Calderbank offers as a way of settling a dispute provide some flexibility: you can set a time limit of your choosing for acceptance of the offer, you can withdraw it at any stage and you’re free to decide what payment terms you’d like to insist on.
+This is useful for a party who wants to settle a claim but doesn’t want to trigger the more onerous cost consequences attached to making a Part 36 offer.

-Another positive feature of Calderbank offers is that they can be used in litigation on the small claims track and in arbitration proceedings – both circumstances in which Part 36 is not directly applicable.
+Another positive feature of Calderbank offers is that they can be used in litigation on the small claims track and in arbitration proceedings – both circumstances in which Part 36 isn’t directly applicable.

 What are the costs consequences of a Calderbank offer?